erjoniP/backend-challenge/README.md

 3. **Processes and forwards logs** to a specified callback URL.
 4. **Handles edge cases** like API rate limits, failures, and credential expiration.

-If you complete the challenge successfully, you’ll get a chance to talk with our team at Cybee.ai!
+If you complete the challenge successfully, you'll get a chance to talk with our team at Cybee.ai!

 ---